-The laboratory investigates fundamental aspects of exocytosis, endocytosis and synaptic vesicle recycling that have relevance to neurological and neurodegenerative diseases, using mouse and mammalian cells as a model systems.
-We combine genomic engineering, biochemistry, imaging (light and electron microscopy), cell biology and electrophysiology to study the processes that regulate synaptic vesicle formation.
-In a distinct but related strand of work, we are exploring the signaling processes that originate from altered neurotransmission and lead to neurodegeneration.
+The laboratory investigates fundamental aspects of exocytosis, endocytosis and synaptic vesicle recycling that have relevance to neuronal and brain functions, using mouse and mammalian cells as model systems.
+We combine biochemistry, imaging (light and electron microscopy), cell biology and electrophysiology to study the processes that regulate synaptic vesicle formation.
+In a distinct but related line of work, we are exploring the signaling processes that originate from altered neurotransmission and lead to neurodegeneration.